Jump to navigation

-A: If you have never been licensed and are attempting to access our Online Services for the first time you will must Register a New Account.
-Once registered you will be able to access all account options.
+A: If you have never been licensed and are attempting to access our Online Services for the first time, you must Register a New Account.
+Once registered, you will be able to access all account options.

 A: You may search for a particular licensee within our database by using our Online License Verification.

 A: You may access our Online Database Download service to pull a full list of licensees based on license type and license status.

 A: Access Online Services and log into your account.
 To update your mailing address click the drop down menu in the upper right hand corner titled "Online Services" and then "Update Your Contact Information."
 Click on the "Start" button on the following page and follow the prompts to either select a previous address on file or create a new address record.